-Charity Bank is governed by a Board that is empowered to take such steps as are necessary to achieve Charity Bank's objectives.
-These include the making of appropriate arrangements for the sound management of Charity Bank's business, with the overall responsibility for day-to-day management delegated to the Chief Executive who is authorised to maintain an appropriate management structure.
+Charity Bank is governed by a Board that is empowered to take such steps as are necessary to achieve the bank's objectives.
+These include the making of appropriate arrangements for the sound management of Charity Bank's business.
+The overall responsibility for day-to-day management is delegated to the Chief Executive who is authorised to maintain an appropriate management structure.